Complain about a privacy breach

 - represent you at tribunals or in court.

-Free online information about areas of law where people often have problems — eg consumer issues, housing, jobs, families, money, crime and police.
+They offer online information about areas of law where people often have problems — eg consumer issues, housing, jobs, families and money.